pinterestPinterestamazonAmazoninstagramInstagram

 Quick Answer

-Method: Steam or roast sweet potato until very tender
+Method: Steam or boil sweet potato until very soft, then blend

-Blend: Add water, breast milk, or formula gradually
+Texture: Thin with water, breast milk, or formula as needed

 Total time: About 30 minutes